Kudaes/Eclipse/README.md

 	[+] PEB successfully patched.
 	[-] Resuming process...

-Inspecting the newly spawned `rdpclip.exe` process with PH will reveal that `exporttracer.dll` has been loaded.
-The ExportTracer acts as a proxy, meaning it loads the legitimate `crypt32.dll` to forward to it all the received calls, but it will also register in `C:\Temp\logfile.txt` all the functions of `crypt32.dll` that have been called from `rdpclip.exe`:
+Inspecting the newly spawned `rdpclip.exe` process with Process Hacker will reveal that the application has been redirected into loading `exporttracer.dll` instead of `crypt32.dll`.
+The ExportTracer DLL acts as a proxy, meaning it loads the legitimate `crypt32.dll` to forward to it all the received calls, but it will also register in `C:\Temp\logfile.txt` all the functions from `crypt32.dll` that have been called during the execution of the process:

 ![exporttracer.dll loaded in rdpclip.exe.](/images/exporttracer.PNG "exporttracer.dll loaded in rdpclip.exe.")
 ![Log file.](/images/exporttracer_log.PNG "Log file.")